troglobit/talks/upstreaming/upstreaming.md

 > Maybe we need to start with the obvious question --
 > who wants to participate in upstreaming?

-  - Not all devs may want to work with upstreaming
+  - Not all devs may want to work with upstreaming due to
-    - privacy issues -- e.g. protected identity for self or family members
+    - ... privacy issues -- e.g. protected identity for self or family members
-    - personal preferences -- association with Company outside work
+    - ... personal preferences -- association with Company outside work
   - GDPR, right to be forgotten -- how should Company handle this?
   - Company may end up needing an upstreaming team just because of this ...
   - Even more obvious perhaps, who does the company trust